-This work presents two transimpedance amplifier circuits, which when integrated with a photodiode, can operate as front-ends of OI receiver systems.
-In such systems bandwidth is mainly limited by the optoelectronic transceiver components, namely the transmitter VCSEL diodes [1] and the receiver photodiodes.
+This work presents two transimpedance amplifier circuits , which when integrated with a photodiode, can operate as front-ends of OI receiver systems.
+In such a systems bandwidth is mainly limited by the optoelectronic transceiver components, namely the transmitter VCSEL diodes [1] and the receiver photodiodes.
 In order to extend the bandwidth of the receiver, architectures with low input impedance were preferred [2].
-The circuits were fabricated in a 130nm InP DHBT process by TSC with an fv/fmax of 520 GHz/1.15 THz [3].
 The outline of this paper is as follows: we present the design and implementation of the two TIA MMICs, then we discuss the measurements in the frequency and time domains, and we compare obtained results with state of the art literature and we conclude the paper.

-Design: The common emitter (CE) with shunt feedback topology provides adequate gain, relatively low input impedance and good noise performance.
-The common base (CB) topology provides higher voltage gain for the same current and low input impedance, however it suffers from increased noise.
+Design: The common emitter with shunt feedback topology is the most common feedback TIA and provides adequate gain, relatively low input impedance and good noise performance.
+The CB topology provides higher voltage gain for the same current and low input impedance, however it suffers from increased noise.
 Fig. 1a shows the CB topology used in this work, along with an input matching open stub and a common collector (CC) stage used as an output buffer.
-In Fig. 1b the schematics of the CE design is shown where the feedback resistor is split into two resistors, one of them bypassed by a capacitor to increase feedback at and reduce peaking at higher frequencies.
-Additionally, an emitter resistor with a capacitive bypass was used to extend the bandwidth by limiting the gain.
+In Fig. 1b the schematics of the CE design is shown where the feedback resistor is split into two resistors, one of them bypassed by a capacitor to increase feedback at higher frequencies.
+Additionally, an emitter bypass capacitor is used on the emitter resistor to extend the high frequency performance of the stage.
 In the case of the CE TIA no CC stage was used as a buffer, rather the output was taken directly from the node Vo.

 Fig. 1 Schematics of the two TIAs.
 Resistor values are given in Ohm and capacitor values in Farad.
-Decoupling capacitor Cdc is equal to 750 fF. a Schematic of the Common Base TIA. $V{cc} = 3.6 \text{ V}$ , $I{cc} = 8.9 \text{ mA}$ , $V{bb} = 1.4 \text{ V}$ , $I{bb} = 0.18 \text{ mA}$ .
+Decoupling capacitor Cdc is equal to 750 fF. a Schematic of the Common Base TIA.
+V{cc} = 3.6 V, I{cc} = 8.9 mA, V{bb} = 1.4 V, I{bb} = 0.18 mA.

-b Schematic of the Common Emitter TIA. $V{cc} = 3 \text{ V}$ , $I{cc} = 8.75 \text{ mA}$ .
+b Schematic of the Common Emitter TIA. $V{cc} = 3 \text{ V}$, $I{cc} = 8.75 \text{ mA}$.

-Fig. 2 S-parameter (left axis) and group delay (right axis) results for the two TIAs.
-The dashed lines indicated simulated response.

-a Common Base circuit and b Common Emitter circuit.
+Fig. 2 S-parameter (left axis) and group delay (right axis) results for the two TLAs.
+The dashed lines indicated simulated response. a Common Base circuit and b Common Emitter circuit.

-Measurements: The S-parameter on wafer measurements (100 MHz - 145 GHz) were done with an Anritsu ME7838A vector network analyzer (VNA) with included dc-block capacitors via coaxial Cascade Infinity 67 GHz GSG probes.
+Measurements: The s-parameter on wafer measurements (100MHz - 145 GHz) were done with Anritsu ME7838A vector network analyzer (VNA) with included dc-block capacitors via coaxial Cascade Infinity 67 GHz GSG probes.
 The input power was set to -30 dBm to avoid saturating the TIAs.